ASGCOPS/dicos_document/docs/source/data_storage_transfer.rst

 scp (command line)
 -------------------

 If your are Linux or Mac users, just simply open a terminal with command line interface and use ``scp`` to copy the files/directories between the DiCOS UI and your computer.
-For users using newer Windows™ system, you could use `WSL2 <https://docs.microsoft.com/en-us/windows/wsl/install>` to open a terminal.
+For users using newer Windows™ system, you could use `Windows Subsystem for Linux 2 (WSL2) <https://docs.microsoft.com/en-us/windows/wsl/install>`_ to open a terminal.

 For example: